Shishir198/LearningJourney/18Aug_JAVA.md

             int level() default 1; // Optional element with default value }

-        @Retention(RetentionPolicy.RUNTIME): Indicates that the annotation will be available for reflection at runtime.
+        @Retention(RetentionPolicy.RUNTIME): <br> Indicates that the annotation will be available for reflection at runtime.
-        @Target(ElementType.METHOD): Specifies that this annotation can only be used on methods.
-Other options include ElementType.TYPE (for classes, interfaces), ElementType.FIELD, etc. description and level: These are elements of the annotation, which can have default values.
+        @Target(ElementType.METHOD): <br> Specifies that this annotation can only be used on methods.
+Other options include ElementType.TYPE (for classes, interfaces), ElementType.FIELD, etc. description and level: <br> These are elements of the annotation, which can have default values.

 3. Apply the Custom Annotation
 You can now use your custom annotation in your code.
 For example, apply it to methods or classes as needed.